 In their absence, the silence of an autumn evening is broken only by the chirping of crickets and the rush of wind through nearby tree branches.

 The gardens also provide sustenance to a variety of wildlife, including numerous species of birds, butterflies, bees and other insects.
 For the many creatures that live in the meadow gardens, mid-day in mid-summer is “rush hour.”

 Fritillary, admiral and tortoise-shell butterflies fly rapidly from bloom to bloom, nectaring on knapweed and bergamot flowers.
 The hot, mid-summer air is abuzz with the droning of bees, which join the butterflies in busy pursuit of nectar, while dragon flies patrol the airways overhead in search of prey.

 American goldfinches fly quickly in and out to snatch newly-ripened seeds from the spent heads of knapweeds, while a pair of ruby-throated hummingbirds hover effortlessly about the bergamot and cardinal flower in their quest for nectar.

-“All About The Gardens” is kindly supported by Number 1 Professional Cleaners in London – SYK Cleaners.
+“All About The Gardens” is kindly supported by Number 1 Professional End of Tenancy Cleaners in London – SYK Cleaners.